kubeomatic/k8s-timebomb/docs/README.md

         kubeomatic-io-timebomb-valid-human: Wed Apr 19 22:21:05 GMT 2023
 ```

 Note that you should not specify "kubeomatic-io-timebomb-valid" or "kubeomatic-io-timebomb-valid-human" on your deployment manifest.
-Those labels are added on the fly during the mutation fase.
+Those labels are added on the fly by the mutation fase.

 ***